dotnet/EntityFramework.Docs/entity-framework/core/providers/sqlite/limitations.md

 ## Modeling Limitations

 The common relational library (shared by Entity Framework relational database providers) defines APIs for modelling concepts that are common to most relational database engines.
-A number of these concepts are not supported by the SQLite provider.
+A couple of these concepts are not supported by the SQLite provider.

 * Schemas